 I’m gonna do you one helluva solid and suggest you put some of your cash away, and not into your savings account.
 I’m talking about turnin’ that money into… drum roll, please…

 With more finances comes more responsibility.
 This can be both exciting and intimidating.
 But for one of the first times in your life, you’ll actually get to play with money.
 Something most people, especially young people, never get to comfortably do.
 Why take a gamble with your funds when you can’t even tip your waiter 20%?
 I can’t blame you, because I’ve been there myself.

-Watching your money go bye-bye into a start up or idea can be a little nerve-wracking.
+Watching your money go bye-bye into a start up, stocks, crypto currency, or an idea can be a little nerve-wracking.
 Sometimes you win, sometimes you lose, but most of the time, you have no idea where to begin.
 A cool company I recently learned about, appropriately named Stash, allows you to invest small numbers, like $5, and see what it turns in to, or even where you went wrong.
 This is investing for complete newbies and could easily help you turn those lil’ stacks into big, phat stacks if you play your cards right.

 Yes, you read right, and no, you can’t judge me.
 You can actually now afford to have someone come over and clean up your mess.
 Just like your parents used to complain about when you were younger!

 In smaller towns, a housekeeper, or āyí (阿姨) can run you about 35rmb/hour ($5) or double to triple in major cities.
 I used to have THE coolest āyí in all of China.
 She’d bring me her famous kimchi and baozi just because!